influxdata/docs-v2/content/influxdb/v1.8/concepts/glossary.md

 ## tag

 The key-value pair in the InfluxDB data structure that records metadata.
-Tags are an optional part of the data structure, but they are useful for storing commonly-queried metadata; tags are indexed so queries on tags are performant.
+Tags are an optional part of the data structure, but they are useful for storing commonly queried metadata; tags are indexed so queries on tags are performant.
 *Query tip:* Compare tags to fields; fields are not indexed.

 Related entries: [field](/influxdb/v1.8/concepts/glossary/#field), [tag key](/influxdb/v1.8/concepts/glossary/#tag-key), [tag set](/influxdb/v1.8/concepts/glossary/#tag-set), [tag value](/influxdb/v1.8/concepts/glossary/#tag-value)